mainmatter/ember-simple-auth/README.md

 ```

 Refresh tokens are usually valid for longer than access tokens and can be used to obtain fresh
-access tokens when these are expired.
+access tokens when these are expired or even before they expire.
 If the server supports refresh tokens, Ember.SimpleAuth will
-automatically refresh access tokens about 5 seconds before they expire:
+automatically refresh access tokens about 5 seconds before they expire.
+The request is similar to the initial
+request for acquiring the token but instead of using the grant type `password` and submitting the user's credentials
+it uses grant type `refresh_token` and only includes the refresh token.
+The response is the same as the success and error
+response described above.

 ```
 POST /token HTTP/1.1